 - Speaking of building that cardio up, it will happen.
 You don’t really have to force it either.
-If you’re running consistently, over time you’ll notice you naturally go faster and are stronger.
+If you’re running consistently, over time you’ll notice you naturally go faster and feel stronger.
 Trust the process.

 - I bring a running water bottle with me, regardless if I’m at the gym or outside.
 That way it’s convenient to take a sip if I get thirsty.
 Create a ritual for yourself before you go out to make sure you focus on the running, not something else.